infotexture/ot-mkdocs-demo/docs/parameters/parameters-base-html.md

 -   **args.xhtml.contenttarget**

-    Specifies the value of the @target attribute on the <base\> element in the TOC file.
+    Specifies the value of the @target attribute on the &lt;base&gt; element in the TOC file.

 -   **args.xhtml.toc**